-The collateral is exposed to obligor concentration, annual and bullet payment frequency as well as principal grace period loans.
-To address such credit risk on these loans, Fitch has stressed upwards the base case default probability assumption by 1.25x to account for annual payments, 1.5x for bullet payments and 1.05x for interest grace period loans and obligors exciding 1% of the total outstanding collateral balance.
+The collateral is exposed to obligor concentration, annual and bullet payment frequency, and principal grace period loans.
+To address credit risk on these loans, Fitch has stressed upwards the base case default probability assumption by 1.25x to account for annual payments, 1.5x for bullet payments, 1.15x for interest grace period loans and 1.25x for the top 1% obligors (which, as mentioned above, hold around 38% of the outstanding collateral balance).
+Additionally, since recent vintages show a slightly deteriorating trend, the base case default probability assumption for loans generated in or after 2006 has been stressed upwards by 1.10x to account for the risk that newly originated loans may tend to underperform with respect to recent history.